 Blood Tests

 Blood examinations provide a limited timeframe for detection yet are exceptionally precise in pinpointing recent use of marijuana.
+After marijuana use, THC enters the bloodstream quickly, allowing blood tests to effectively detect recent consumption.
 Individuals who infrequently consume marijuana may have THC present in their blood for a duration ranging from one to two days.
 In contrast, those who habitually use marijuana could show traceable amounts of THC in their system that persist for as long as seven days.

 After smoking, THC swiftly enters the bloodstream and reaches its highest concentration within minutes.
-Usually, THC can be detected circulating in the blood for roughly three to four hours after it has been consumed.
+THC is typically detectable in the blood for about three to four hours after use for occasional users, while chronic users may have a longer detection period.
+Blood tests have a shorter detection window because THC is rapidly eliminated from the bloodstream, making them best suited for identifying recent use rather than long-term usage.
 Although the window for detecting this substance through blood tests is relatively brief, these tests serve as an important instrument when there’s a necessity to ascertain recent consumption with accuracy.

 Saliva Tests